High Assurance Cryptographic Equipment

 A computer expert that can gain unauthorised access to computer systems.
 Hacker is an agnostic term and a hacker does not necessarily have malicious intent.
 See also ‘black hat’, ‘grey hat’, and ‘white hat’.

 A hacker whose motivation is political, religious or ideological, as opposed to criminal.

 An agreed standard for the storage and dissemination of information to ensure its protection.
 This can include electronic information, paper-based information or media containing information.

 A generic term for ICT equipment.

-A hardware vulnerability is an exploitable weakness in a computer system that enables attack through remote or physical access to system hardware.
+An exploitable weakness in a computer system that enables attacks through remote or physical access to system hardware.

-Hardware-based security is vulnerability protection that comes in the form of a physical device rather than software that is installed on a computer system.
+Vulnerability protection in the form of a physical device rather than software that is installed on a computer system.

 A cryptographic construction that can be used to compute Message Authentication Codes using a hash function and a secret key.

-The rigorous investigation, analysis, verification and validation of ICT equipment by ASD against a stringent security standard.
+The rigorous investigation, analysis, verification and validation of ICT equipment by the Australian Signals Directorate (ASD) against a stringent security standard.

-The High Assurance Evaluation program involves rigorous analysis and testing to search for any security vulnerabilities in products.
+A program involving rigorous analysis and testing to search for any security vulnerabilities in products.